Physician examining a patient's ear.

 Medical rehabilitation (Inuit Health Program)

-The Inuit Health Program coordinates medical rehabilitation services including physiotherapy, occupational therapy and speech language pathology in partnership with the government of Nunavut.
+The Inuit Health Program plays a crucial role in coordinating medical rehabilitation services, including physiotherapy, occupational therapy, and speech-language pathology, in collaboration with the government of Nunavut.

-Therapists accept referrals from community health providers as well as self-referrals from individuals.
-Clients of all ages are seen in a location that is best suited to meet the client’s needs, such as the therapy services office at the Wellness Center in Rankin Inlet, community health center, group home, workplace, day care, or on home visits.
+Therapists accept referrals from community health providers and self-referrals from individuals.
+Clients of all ages are seen in locations best suited to their needs, including the therapy services office at the Wellness Center in Rankin Inlet, community health centers, group homes, workplaces, daycares, or during home visits.

-Services are delivered in the Response to Intervention model; a multitiered problem-solving approach that emphasizes instructional decision-making based on a child's response to evidence-based interventions over time.
+Therapists associated with Nunavut’s Department of Education are located across Canada, delivering school-based and virtual therapy services across the three regions of Nunavut.
+Services are delivered in the Response to Intervention model, emphasizing instructional decision-making based on a child's response to evidence-based interventions over time.

 Monica Achtemichuk